-YEAR 2 AL JTUMN SPRIN G SU MMER COMPUTING AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 Be able to: Understand what an algorithm is.
+contact on the internet or other online technologies.
+Children will enter year 3 ready use search technologies effectively and be discerning in evaluating digital content.
+YEAR 2 AU TUMN SPRIN G SUMMER COMPUTING AUTUMN 1 AUTUMN 2 SPRING 1 SPRING 2 SUMMER 1 SUMMER 2 Be able to: Understand what an algorithm is.
 Create a computer program using an algorithm Create a program using a given design.
 Understand the collision detection event.
 Understand that algorithms follow a sequence.
 Design an algorithm that follows a timed sequence.
 Understand that different objects have different properties.
 Understand what different events do in code.
 Create a program using a given design.
 Understand the function of buttons in a program.
 Know what debugging means.
 Understand the need to test and debug a program repeatedly.
 Debug simple programs.
 Be able to: Know how to refine searches using the Search tool.
 Use digital technology to share work on Purple Mash to communicate and connect with others locally.
 Have some knowledge and understanding about sharing more globally on the Internet.
 Understand how we talk to others when they are not there in front of us.
 Open and send simple online communications in the form of email.
 Understand that information put online leaves a digital footprint or trail.
-Identify the steps that can be taken to keep personal data and hardware secure Revise prior learning on spreadsheets.
+Identify the steps that can be taken to keep personal data and hardware secure.
+Revise prior learning on spreadsheets.
 Use copying, cutting and pasting shortcuts in 2Calculate.
-Use 2Calcuate to solve a simple puzzle Explore a spreadsheet in adding up coins to match the prices of objects Add and edit data in a table layout.
+Use 2Calculate to to solve a simple puzzle.
+Explore a spreadsheet in adding up coins to match the prices of objects.
+Add and edit data in a table layout.
 Use the data Be able to: Explore 2Paint A Picture.
 Look at the work of Impressionist artists and recreate them using the Impressionism template.
 Look at the work of pointillist artists such as Seurat.
 Recreate pointillist art using the Pointillism template.
 Look at the work of Piet Mondrian and recreate it using the Lines template.
 Look at the work of William Morris and recreate it using the Patterns template.
 To look at some surrealist art and create your own using the eCollage function in 2Paint A Picture.
 Understand the terminology associated with the Internet and searching Gain a better understanding of searching the Internet.
 Create a leaflet to help someone search for information on the Internet.
-Be able to: Show that the information provided on pictograms is of limited use beyond answering simple questions to separate information Construct a binary tree to separate different items.
-Use 2Question (a binary tree) to answer questions Use a database to answer more complex search questions.
+Be able to: Show that the information provided on pictograms is of limited use beyond answering simple questions.
+Use yes/no questions to separate information.
+Construct a binary tree to separate different items.
+Use 2Question (a binary tree) to answer questions.
+Use a database to answer more complex search questions.
 Use the Search tool to find information.
-Be able to: Be introduced to making music digitally using 2Sequence.
-Explore, edit and combine sounds using 2Sequence Add sounds to a tune to improve it.
-Think about how music can be used to express feelings and create tunes which depict feelings Upload a sound from a bank of sounds section Record their own sound and upload it into the Sounds section.
-Create their own tune using the sounds which they have added to the Sounds section.
-Be able to: Understand the terminology associated with the Internet and searching. the Internet Gain a better understanding of searching the Internet.
+Explore, edit and combine sounds using 25equence Be able to: Understand the terminology associated with the Internet and searching. the Internet Gain a better understanding of searching the Internet.
 Create a leaflet to help someone search for information on the Internet.
 Explore how a story can be presented in different ways.
-Make a quiz about a story or class topic Make a fact file on a non-fiction topic.
+Make a quiz about a story or class topic.
+Make a fact file on a non-fiction topic.
 Make a presentation to the class.